Saving money

 Maximums

 High yield savings accounts don’t usually have a maximum amount that you can put in them.
-But there is a natural maximum limit based on the fact that FDIC insurance will not insure bank account balances over $250,000.
+But there is a natural maximum limit based on the fact that FDIC insurance will not insure bank account balances over $250,000 ($500,000 for joint accounts).

 Mobile app